 "She's here," said Jenkins.
-"We all tread on very dangerous grown when we raise that argument."
+"We all tread on very dangerous ground when we raise that argument."

 Gintner said the struggle with Doig is complicated.
 "There are three different branches off this head.
 The reclassification is just one."

 Doig had alleged in Sept.
 2011 that Gintner violated the town's email policy by deleting Doig's emails while Doig vacationed in Aug.
 2011.
-After months of closed door meetings, the selectmen ultimately voted 3-2 to censure Gintner, though the board admitted it lacked direct evidence of any wrongdoing on Gintner's part.
+After months of closed-door meetings, selectmen ultimately voted 3-2 to censure Gintner, though the board admitted it lacked direct evidence of any wrongdoing on Gintner's part.

 Doig filed a Sept.
-27 letter to the selectmen, adding onto her prior complaints against Gintner.
+27 letter to selectmen, adding onto her prior complaints against Gintner.
 While it was on the agenda for discussion on Oct.
-11, Doig's retracted her added complaints just before Thursday's meeting.
+11, Doig retracted her added complaints just before Thursday's meeting.

 Not so, said Gintner.
 "This is the first time I'm hearing this explained.
 You didn't sit down and counsel me this is what could happen."

 Jenkins was asked which stakeholders town counsel represents.
-Fay answered that the selectmen are the chief executives "by virtue of our elected post [and] we've retained counsel in that regard."
+Fay answered that selectmen are the chief executives "by virtue of our elected post (and) we've retained counsel in that regard."